srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     download ~/certificates/certs/verification-code.cert.pem
     ```

-    [!NOTE] Depending on the web browser, you may be prompted to allow multiple downloads at this point.
+    > **Note**: Depending on the web browser, you may be prompted to allow multiple downloads at this point.
 If there appears to be no response to your download command, make sure there's not a prompt elsewhere on the screen asking for permission to allow the download.

 1. Go back to the **Certificate Details** pane for the CA certificate within DPS.